iainquayle/birch/specification.md

 ```

 The spread operator is shown, only one of which is allowed, and copies fields, although specified fields will override the copied ones.
+Also, the syntax requires at least one comma for the moment.

 ### Typing